 At my local organic garden and café the barrista says the take up of plant “milks” is about 40 %.

 At our farmers markets the majority of organic customers identify with a touch of pride, being vegetarian.
 I immediately want to know why.
 Sometimes I do ask and get staggering answers like “my father died of bowel cancer” .
 End of story, as if meat is carcinogenic, when there is no evidence for that belief ( see below).
 A lot of my friends, forest protectors and animal lovers, are strict vegetarians, if not vegan.
 I witness with sadness their aches and pains, knowing their quiet sacrifice has done the opposite of their intentions for animals, the environment and a safe climate.

-Here are a few examples of accepted beliefs I do not accept, as my FB readers are aware :
+Here are a few examples of accepted beliefs I do not accept :